-Have you ever wondered what the **** Dog Listening is?
-Think it sounds dopey and new agey?
+Have you ever wondered what Dog Listening is actually about?
+Think it sounds like, well, fluff?
 What can you really hear when listening to a dog?
 Barks or whining, right?

 But if you have ever experienced issues like your dog jumping up on visitors or on family members coming the house, or you have a dog with separation anxiety that tears up the house when you’re away, or why not a dog that’s a fussy eater and has to be handfed with lobster, dog listening is definitely something you want to know more about.

 As it turns out, dog listening is far from haphazard and dubious , and can help you solve all of these very common problems!

 It is actually based on scientific studies of how wolves interact and communicate in the pack.

 But dogs and wolves are not the same you might argue.
 Looking at the exterior of many dogs, it’s easy to relate to that argument.
 When comparing a Chihuahua or a Chinese Crested with a wolf, it’s hard to see the resemblance, right?